AbbyHumphreys/The-Dog-House---PP1/README.md

 [View the live site](https://abbyhumphreys.github.io/The-Dog-House---PP1/)

 This is The Dog House, a local dog grooming salon in Prestatyn, North Wales.
+This website was designed for real-life use for the above company.
 The website will help new and returning users to find useful information about the dog groomers and enable them to contact the groomers to book an appointment or for general enquiries.

 The aim of this project is to provide a responsive, easy to use and easy to learn website that is aesthetically pleasing and useful to the users.